What42Pizza/Buckshot-Roulette/README.md

-Live Shell (common): Adds a live to the buckshot (in a random position) Blank Shell (uncommon): Adds a blank to the buckshot (in a random position) Gold Shell (rare): Adds a live to the top of the buckshot Inverter (uncommon): Swaps the current round with its opposite
+Live Shell (common): Adds a live to the buckshot (in a random position) Blank Shell (uncommon): Adds a blank to the buckshot (in a random position) Gold Shell (rare): Adds a live to the top of the buckshot Inverter (uncommon): Swaps the current round with its opposite.
+If the number of lives and blanks is usually shown, it must be hidden after inverter use unitl buckshot is reloaded

 Common: 1x multiplier